-To be completed by Australian le supervised legal practice and ar
+To be completed by Australian legal practitioners who have completed the required period of supervised legal practice and are entitled to remove condition 2 from their practising certificate.

 1. APPLICANT DETAILS

 Surname: First name:

 Other names: Law Society number:

-2. STATUTORY DECLARATION IS REFERENCE THE RELEVANT LEGISL DATHS ACT 1900, NSW, EIGHTH SC MADE IN NSW PURSUANT TI ATION IT IS BEING DECLARE BEING DECLARED IN ANOTHER AUSTRALIAN STATE OR TERRITORY, PLEASE AMEND TO
+2. STATUTORY DECLARATION THIS STATUTORY DECLARATION IS MADE IN NSW PURSUANT THE OATHS ACT 1900.
+IF BEING DECLARED IN ANOTHER AUSTRALIAN STATE OR TERRITORY, PLEASE AMEND TO REFERENCE THE RELEVANT LEGISLATION IT IS BEING DECLARED PURSUANT TO.
+OATHS ACT 1900, NSW, EIGHTH SCHEDULE

 I Full name:

-of, Address:
+of, Address: , Address:

+do solemnly and sincerely declare that:

+1. I am an Australian legal practitioner.

+2. My first Australian practising certifica ate was granted on (DD/MM/YYYY):

+3. I have completed (select one only):

+A course in practical legal training to qualify for admission and have completed 24 months of supervised legal practice in accordance with section 49 of the Legal Profession Uniform Law (NSW)

-legal practice in accorda Articles of clerkship or ot oner. ertificate was granted on (Dally): I training to qualify for admine with section 49 of the Lallerwise to qualify for admine with section 49 of the Lallerwise to qualify for adminence with section 49 of the Laller ission and have complet egal Profession Uniforn ssion and have completo ed 18 months of supervised
+Articles of clerkship or otherwise to qualify for admission and have completed 18 months of supervised legal practice in accordance with section 49 of the Legal Profession Uniform Law (NSW)

+4. I have engaged in supervised legal prac ctice as follows;

 Employer/Firm:

-From: To: Supervisor:
+From: То: Supervisor:

 Employer/Firm:

 From: To: Supervisor:

 Employer/Firm:

-From: To: Supervisor:
+From: То: Supervisor:

-5. The period/s of supervised lega On a full time basis On a part time basis, or in I practice was undertaken (s part time hours below)
+5. The period/s of supervised legal practice was undertaken (select one only):

+On a full time basis •

+On a part time basis, or included a period that was part time (please specify part time hours below)

-6. The supervisor/s named above held an Australian practising certificate, authorising the holder to supervise legal practice by others, at all times during the period of supervision and annexed to this Statutory Declaration is a letter signed by the supervisor/s verifying the contents of this Statutory Declaration.
+6. The supervisor(s) named above held an Australian practising certificate, authorising the holder to supervise legal practice by others, at all times during the period of supervision.

-TORY DECLARATION (CONTINUED) is solemn declaration conscientiously believing the e same to be true, a nd by virtue of the provisions of the Oaths Act 1900 .
+TORY DECLARATION (CONTINUED) is solemn declaration conscientiously believing thi e same to be true, a nd by virtue of the provisions of the Oaths Act 1900 .

-Declared at Location: in New South Wales,
+Declared at in New South Wales,

 Signed: Dated (DD/MM/YYYY):

 Before Me:

 Witness signature: Dated (DD/MM/YYYY):

 3. WITNE SS DETAILS

 Witness's f ull name:

-named authorised witness, a ication to be an authorised witness eg, Solicitor, Ju istice of the Peace [Print J.P. registration number, if applicable], other - please specify)
+named authorised witness, a ication to be an authorised witness eg, Solicitor, Ju ustice of the Peace Print J.P. registration number, if applicable], other - please specify)

-certify the fo llowing matters concerning the making of this Stat cutory Declaration b by the person who made it (please tick the appropriate boxes):
+certify the fo llowing matters concerning the making of this Sta tutory Declaration t by the person who made it (please tick the appropriate boxes):

-Isaw t he face of the person OR I did not see the face of the person because the person was wearing a face covering, but I am satisfied that the person had a special justification for not removing the covering.
+☐ I saw th ne face of the person OR I did not see the face of the person because the person was wearing a face covering, but I am satisfied that the person had a special justification for not removing the covering.

 AND

-I have known the person for at least 12 months OR I have not known the person for at least 12 months, but I have confirmed the person's identity using an identification document and the document I relied on was:
+☐ I have k known the person for at least 12 months OR I have not known the person for at least 12 months, but I have confirmed the person's identity using an identification document and the document I relied on was:

 Describe ider ntification document relied on:

 Signed: Dated (DD/MM/YYYY):